udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I finally normalized the image data because ...

 ####2.
-Describe (and identify where in your code) how you set up training, cross validation and testing data.
+Describe (and identify where in your code) how you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
-(Optional: If you generated additional data, describe how you generated the data, identify where in your code, and provide example images of the additional data)
+(Optional: If you generated additional data, describe why you decided to generater additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and cross validation sets is contained in the third code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for splitting the data into training and validation sets is contained in the third code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-To cross validate my model, I split the training data into a training set and cross validation set.
+To cross validate my model, I split the training data into a training set and validation set.
 I did this by ...

 The fourth code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`) contains the code for augmenting the data set.

+I decided to generate additional data because ...

-To add more data to the the data set, I ....
+To add more data to the the data set, I used the following techniques because....

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

 My final training set had X number of images.
-My cross validation set and test set had Y and Z number of images.
+My validation set and test set had Y and Z number of images.

 ####3.
 Describe (and identify where in your code) what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 For reference on how to build a deep neural network using TensorFlow, see [Deep Neural Network in TensorFlow](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/b516a270-8600-4f93-a0a3-20dfeabe5da6/concepts/83a3a2a2-a9bd-4b7b-95b0-eb924ab14432) from the classroom.